Mickey42302/JavaEditionProfanityBypass/README.md

 **Warning: Offensive language is filtered for a reason.
 Use at your own risk!**

+## Installation

+To install this mod, place the JAR file in your "mods" directory.
+You must also install the Fabric API.

 ## Disclaimer

 This software has been released with fair use in mind; I am not affiliated with Mojang or Microsoft and do not own any of the games I have created content for. **While I work to ensure that my projects are of the best quality, they are provided with absolutely no warranty.**